Georgetown University provides you with basic life insurance of $20,000 through MetLife.

 You are eligible to receive these benefits if you are:

 - An active faculty or academic administrative professional (AAP) hired to work at least 75% time.

-- An active staff member, including those represented by Allied Union or 1199 SEIU, working 30 hours or more per week.
+- An active staff member, including those represented by the Law Enforcement Officers Security Union-LEOSU-DC, working 30 hours or more per week.

 - A staff member represented by 1199 SEIU United Healthcare Workers East working less than 30 hours, but at least 16 hours, per week.